 Because these two events are all about standing out from everyone else and let’s be honest, impressing your date, you’ll want to make sure that yours is just a little more special than everyone else’s.

 To do so in prom/homecoming fashion without breaking your budget, keep these tips in mind

 If you’re headed to a destination beach, your clothing should be easy to pack and comfortable.
 For women, that means lightweight, casual sundresses and two-piece bikinis.

 Guys can take their pick from cargo shorts and polos to quick-drying swim trunks.
-Vacation outfits are all about comfort you might even want some flip-flops for kicking around town
+Vacation outfits are all about the comfort you might even want some flip-flops for kicking around town